 Every great idea gets opposition, and with the arch, Luther Ely Smith received plenty of it.
 Nobody could see his vision back in the 1930s.

 This all changed after the arch was completed. it didn’t just become an internationally recognized symbol of the city, it also made the area around it boom!

 In the Riverfront area, the 50,000-seat Busch Stadium was erected and multiple other projects were completed such as a 30-story hotel, several office towers, four parking garages, and an apartment complex.

 Unfortunately, both Smith (died in 1951) and the designer of the arch, Eero Saarinen (died in 1961) didn’t see the completed Gateway Arch.

 18. The Gateway Arch can change its colors

-On May 18, 1966, a first proposal to integrate a lighting system into the arch which would aluminate it as submitted.
+On May 18, 1966, the first proposal to integrate a lighting system into the arch which would aluminate it was submitted.
 It wasn’t until July 1998 that funding for an arch lighting system was approved by St. Louis’s Gateway Foundation.

 The arch lighting system contains 44 different colors which can be used to accentuate support for various causes, including breast cancer awareness for example when it’s colored pink.

-Apart from its light shows, it’s a popular place for firework displays as well.
+Apart from its light shows, it’s a popular place for fireworks displays as well.